joseph-c-mcguire/personal-website/_posts/2024-11-08-linear-regression-sample.md

 By understanding the foundations of linear regression, practitioners can effectively apply it to a wide variety of real-world problems, from forecasting to scientific analysis.

 ## References
-1. James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013). *An Introduction to Statistical Learning*.
-Springer.
+1. James, Gareth.
+"An introduction to statistical learning."
+(2013).
-2. Montgomery, D. C., Peck, E. A., & Vining, G. G. (2012). *Introduction to Linear Regression Analysis*.
-Wiley.
+2. Montgomery, Douglas C., Elizabeth A. Peck, and G. Geoffrey Vining.
+Introduction to linear regression analysis.
+John Wiley & Sons, 2021.